-(a) or on the HoH (b).
-The images 1 to 5 represent the different matters: respectively CSF, CSF-GM, GM, GM-WM, WM.

-For example, in (a5), one visualizes the probability that a voxel taken from a random image, registered at the SCC, would correspond to white matter (WM).
+probability maps obtained when the training images are superimposed on the SCC (a) or on the HoH (b).
+The images 1 to 5 show the different matters: respectively CSF, CSF-GM, GM, GM-WM, WM.
+For example, in (a5), one visualizes the probability that a voxel from a random image, registered at the SCC, would correspond to white matter (WM).
 Notice that some structures appear with sharp boundaries, often close to the landmark.
 In the case of the SCC probability map, the corpus collosum is identifiable.
 Along the shape the contour evoluates to be sharper near the landmark.
 One expects it, since the images are registered at this point.

-We refer the reader to the Figure 4 to understand the details of the anatomy around the HoH, which are observable in the probability map Figure 3.
-As for the HoH probability map, the hippocampus appears in the gray matter with a high probability, surrounded by an elongated structure of gray matter below it.
-This is the gray matter of the parahippocampal gyrus .
-The white matter of this structure appear clearly in the image b5 of the Figure 3.
-In addition on this same image, one notices the large white structure composed of the posterior limb, the pulvinar and partially the globus pallidus.15
+We refer the reader to the Figure 4 to understand the details of the anatomy around the HoH, which are observable in the probability map, Figure 3.
+In the HoH probability map, the hippocampus appears in gray matter with a high probability, surrounded by an elongated structure of gray matter below it.
+This is the gray matter of the parahippocampal gyrus.
+The white matter of this structure appear clearly in the image b5 of Figure 3.
+In addition, on this same image, one notices the large white structure composed of the posterior limb, the pulvinar and partially the globus pallidus.